 To make it as painless as possible, ask the teller for "US dollars for Myanmar."
 They will immediately know that you need to best bills and flick through their supply to find them for you.
 Be sure to check them yourself, noting for folds, blotches and smear marks.

 Where Should I Exchange Money in Myanmar (Burma)

 Contrary to the more recent Lonely Planet, the best place to exchange is NOT the black market.
 The best places to exchange are at the airport (during regular hours) and the banks.
 They offer the best rates and the security that you'll get what you should be getting.

 Every time I arrive in Yangon here is always a tourist or five at the exchange counters wanting to only exchange $10 just to pay a taxi, then exchange the rest on the black market in the city.
 Unless you arrive really late, don't be this person.

-Banks are now found throughout the country, and even smaller towns off the main tourist track like Pindaya have a bank you can exchange at.
-Anywhere close to a tourist spot (Yangon, Mandalay, Nyaungshwe (Inle Lake), or Bagan will have standalone places for exchange as well.
+Banks are now found throughout the country, and even smaller towns off the main tourist track like Pindaya have banks you can exchange at.
+Anywhere remotely close to a tourist spot (Yangon, Mandalay, Nyaungshwe (Inle Lake), or Bagan) will have standalone places for exchange as well.
 Note that most banks are closed on weekends and holidays and banks are closed for 1-2 weeks during Thingyan (the water festival every April).

 You can also exchange money at your guesthouse or local jewelry shops, though the rate will likely be poorer (30 kyat/dollar less is fair) than what you would get at the bank.